 This algorithm can lead to the generation of a large number of similar-looking shapes.
 For example, to generate an ideal circle, infinite points are needed.
 Therefore, a number of different sets of control points can lead to very circular shapes.
 Three control points with different locations can lead to triangular shapes of different orientation.
 In order to obtain a training sample with the appropriate diversity of shapes, we evaluate each \bez shape with a complexity metric.

-\cite{complexity_chen_2005} define a complexity metric ($\mathcal{C}$) for a 2D shape based on a global distance entropy, local angle entropy, perceptual smoothness and a randomness factor.
-We evaluate the complexity value of each generated shape.
+\cite{complexity_chen_2005} define a complexity metric (referred to as $\mathcal{C}$ in this text) for a 2D shape based on a global distance entropy, local angle entropy, perceptual smoothness and a randomness factor.
+The transit light curve is influenced by the silhouette or the 2D projection of the 3D shape.
+A spherical exoplanet has a circular projection, which has $\mathcal{C}=0$.
+If an object's projection has uneven boundaries, like irregularly shaped asteroids, such 2D projections can have complexity in the range $0.2-0.4$.
+On the other hand, certain projections of artificial satellites may have complexity greater than $1$.
+Therefore, the complexity metric is a good representation for complex 2D projections.
+For each random shape in our dataset, we evaluate the corresponding complexity values.
 Fig. \ref{fig:sh_c_eg} shows samples from the set of generated shapes.
 The complexity value is also mentioned.
 The higher the complexity value, the more visually complex the shape appears.
 In order to capture the visual variation of generated shapes, we select a set of $20000$ shapes for our training sample, such that the training sample is uniformly distributed in the complexity space.